Date of Award:

 Ten subjects ranging from 9 to 16 years in age with IQ's ranging from 23 to 62 were randomly selected as contingent or noncontingent subjects for two experiments.
 Five subjects received contingent access to two electronic games for performance within a specified learning session, while five subjects received noncontingent access to the games.
 These experiments were designed to determine the effect on performance, attending, and compliance skills in the classroom, when contingent access to the electronic games was based on performance.
 The development of fine motor skills and/or eye-hand coordination skills as a result of game usage was examined.
 The generalization of any effect to the remainder of the classroom day was also evaluated.

 The experimental design for these experiments was a single subject multiple baseline design for data on performance with the additional collection of attending and compliance data in a multiple baseline fashion.
 Probes were utilized to assess generalization effects.

 Payant, James M., "The Effectiveness of Electronic Games (Atari) Reinforcers for Increasing Appropriate Behavior in Handicapped Children" (1981).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5896.